• Menu

 Understanding Iron in Well Water

 Iron in well water can come from various sources, including soil and rocks that contain high levels of iron minerals.
-Iron can also result from the corrosion of iron or steel well casing or water pipe.
+Iron can also result from the corrosion of iron or steel well casing or water pipes.
 Understanding the source of iron in your well water is crucial in determining the best course of treatment.

 Iron in well water can be present in different forms, including ferrous, ferric, and organic iron.
 Ferrous iron is dissolved in water and is often referred to as “clear” iron.
 Ferric iron, on the other hand, is oxidized and can cause staining and discoloration.
 Organic iron is a type of iron that is metabolized by iron bacteria and can be difficult to remove from well water.